DeMaCS-UNICAL/ThinkEngine-Games-TowerDefence/README.md

 3. git submodule init
 4. git submodule update

+When pulling, in order to have updates on the ThinkEngine module use: git pull --recurse-submodules

 You have write access only on the branch named after your surname.
 In order to merge on the main branch you have to push on your own one and then open a pull request on GitHub.
 Please, update this Readme adding your name.
 If your project is based on an open-source one, please provide the link to the original repository.